Best Bond Funds to Buy

 - Expense ratio: 0.90%

-There's a lot of uncertainty reflected in the bond market after a fairly volatile trading environment across 2024.
-That includes interest rate policy at the Fed amid lingering concern about whether inflation can be tamed – and what the central bank's approach means for the broader global economy.
+There's a lot of uncertainty reflected in the bond market after a fairly volatile trading environment across 2024 and into 2025.
+The volatility can be traced to uncertainty surrounding the Fed's interest rate, inflation and the Trump administration's tariff policy — as well as what all of these mean for the broader global economy.

-The PIMCO Income Fund A (PONAX) looks to minimize the impact of unexpected shifts in the landscape in the coming year and at the same time to profit from any significant changes through an actively managed and "unconstrained" approach.
+The PIMCO Income Fund A (PONAX) looks to minimize the impact of unexpected shifts in the near-term landscape and, at the same time, to profit from any significant changes through an actively managed and "unconstrained" approach.

-In other words, the experts at the helm of PONAX have leeway to allocate more (or less) to certain areas of the bond market rather than stick to an index like VBTLX, for example.
+In other words, the experts at the helm of PONAX have leeway to allocate more (or less) to certain areas of the bond market rather than stick to an index such as VBTLX.

 It yields a bit more than other intermediate-term bond mutual funds because management makes responsible investments in higher-yielding, higher-risk offerings such as emerging-market debt.
-And about 10% of total assets are allocated to junk bonds.
+About 10% of total assets are allocated to junk bonds.

 If you're interested in playing the totality of the bond market in a more tactical way, this well-respected and actively managed option is one of the best bond funds to buy now.